mondrian-framework/mondrian-framework/packages/docs/docs/docs/guides/05-logging.md

 - `moduleName`: The name of the module the function belongs to.
 - `operationName`: The name of the function being executed.

-This built-in context helps in filtering and analyzing logs without requiring manual additions in every log statement.
+This built-in context helps filter and analyze logs without requiring manual additions in every log statement.
 You can further enrich the context by providing attributes specific to the log message.

-By integrating OpenTelemetry-based logging directly into the function context, Mondrian simplifies the process of adding effective observability to your applications.
+By integrating OpenTelemetry-based logging directly into the function context, Mondrian simplifies adding effective observability to your applications.